Introduction

 The primary features AISdb provides include:

-SQL database for storing AIS position reports and vessel metadata: At the heart of AISdb is a robust database system built on SQLite, giving users a friendly Python interface with which to interact.
+SQL database for storing AIS position reports and vessel metadata: At the heart of AISdb is a database built on SQLite, giving users a friendly Python interface with which to interact.
 This interface simplifies tasks like database creation, data querying, processing, visualization, and even exporting data to CSV format for diverse uses.
-To cater to advanced needs, AISdb supports using Postgres, offering superior concurrency handling and data-sharing capabilities for collaborative team environments.
+To cater to advanced needs, AISdb supports using Postgres, offering superior concurrency handling and data-sharing capabilities for collaborative environments.

 Integration with environmental context and external metadata: One of AISdb's unique features is its ability to enrich AIS datasets with environmental context.
 Users can seamlessly integrate oceanographic and bathymetric data in raster formats to bring depth to their analyses β quite literally, as the tool allows for incorporating seafloor depth data underneath vessel positions.
 Such versatility ensures that AISdb users can merge various environmental data points with AIS information, resulting in richer, multi-faceted maritime studies.